Be'eri Forest

 The Be'eri Forest (יער בארי) of area about 11,000 dunams is located in the western Negev, within the Eshkol Regional Council area.
-In was planted by the pioneers of the kibbutz Be'eri.
+It was planted by the pioneers of the kibbutz Be'eri.

+The forest has a diverse array of tree types, encompassing conifers, fruit-bearing trees, and deciduous broad-leaved trees.
+During winter and spring time it is covered with clusters of anemones, orchids, tulips, asphodels and many other flowers.

+On May 2, 2018, the forest was severely damaged by a forest fire that was ignited by an incendiary kite sent by Hamas from Gaza.